hyunjongL/coding_code/README.md

 Worked on to make loops and ifs.
 Now need to think about how to prevent infinte loops( or if it is impossible to prevent it) Also need to think about how to make a useful or meaningful code.
+Below is an example of an output code.

+#< code.py >

     a = 98
     b = -5